 Emergency fund: Or, as I like to call it, the anti-credit card fund.
-Let’s face it your emergency fund in the gig economy may have to be bigger than the typical 3-6 month cushion most advisors recommend.
+Let’s face it: your emergency fund in the gig economy may have to be bigger than the typical 3-6 month cushion most advisors recommend.
 The lack of stability dictates it.

 The future of the gig economy

 There is no doubt that participation in the gig economy is going to increase over the next few years.
 This trend is moving more of the financial risk from companies to individuals.
-That risk must be managed through disciplined and having a small-business owner outlook.
+That risk must be managed through discipline and having a small-business owner outlook.